 Up until now we mostly talked about the MMORPG, and although it is the most common sub-genre of MMO, it is hardly the only.
-Strategy MMO games, MMO shooters, and Massively Multiplayer Online Survival titles are popular enough to warrant a consideration.
+Strategy MMO games, MMO shooters, and Massively Multiplayer Online Survival titles are popular enough to warrant consideration.
 It comes with little surprise that these sub-genres find more success as eSports titles, mainly because they are, well… less massive.

 World of Tanks has been enjoying some success as an eSport title ever since the Wargaming League started in 2013.
 Its latest spin-off, World of Warships, seems to be doing even better after an excellent debut as a competitive title at the 2016 Wargaming League Grand Finals in Warsaw.

 Ark: Survival Evolved, an MMO survival game, recently launch a standalone competitive mode called Survival of the Fittest - a Multiplayer Online Survival Arena (MOSA) where players compete to be the last survivor on an island.

-While these games do have a modicum of success, both are relatively new to the eSports scene, and are still not popular enough to compete in the big leagues, so to speak.
-Another problem is that both games sacrifice the very things that make them an MMO, mainly the “massive” part, in order to appeal to eSports players.
+While these games do have a modicum of success, both are relatively new to the eSports scene and are still not popular enough to compete in the big leagues, so to speak.
+Another problem is that both games sacrifice the very things that make them an MMO, mainly the “massive” part, to appeal to eSports players.